piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Bassiouni, Cherif.
 "Universal Jurisdiction for International Crimes:Historical Perspectives and Contemporary Practice." *Virginia Journal of International Law*, Vol.42, no.8 (2001).

 + Benkler, Yochai.
-"Coase’s Penguin, or, Linux and The Nature of the Firm." *The Yale Law Journal*, vol.112, no.3, (Diciembre del 2002).
+"Coase's Penguin, or, Linux and The Nature of the Firm." *The Yale Law Journal*, vol.112, no.3, (Diciembre del 2002).

 + Bettig, Roland.
 "The Enclosure of Cyberspace." *Critical Studies in Mass Communication* 14 (1997).

 + Bowing, Finn.
-"From the Mass Worker to the Multitude: A Theoretical Contextualisation of Hardt and Negri’s Empire". *Capital & Class* 83 (2004).
+"From the Mass Worker to the Multitude: A Theoretical Contextualisation of Hardt and Negri's Empire". *Capital & Class* 83 (2004).

 + Bohme, Gernot.
 "Technical Gadgetry: Technological Development in the Aesthetic Economy." *Thesis Eleven* 86, (Agosto del 2006).

 + Camara, Gilberto.
 "Open Source Software Production: Facts & Fiction." *Mute*, no 27, (2004).

 + Caruso, Denise.
-"The Legacy of Microsoft’s Trial." *The New York Times*, (6 de diciembre de 1999).
+"The Legacy of Microsoft's Trial." *The New York Times*, (6 de diciembre de 1999).

 + Callinicos, Alex.
 "Sympathy for the Devil?
-John Holloway’s Mephistophellan Marxism" *Capital & Class* 85 (primavera del 2005).
+John Holloway's Mephistophellan Marxism" *Capital & Class* 85 (primavera del 2005).

 + Chiapello, Eve.
-"Evolution and Co-optation: The ‘Artist Critique’ of Management and Capitalism." *Third Text*, Vol.18, no.6 (2004).
+"Evolution and Co-optation: The 'Artist Critique' of Management and Capitalism." *Third Text*, Vol.18, no.6 (2004).

 + Cohen, Amanda.
 "Surveying the Microsoft Antitrust Universe".
 Berkeley Technology Law Journal (2004).